duke-darius/duke-dock/README.md

 You can then click the button to access which ever feature you would like OR press the relevent keyboard shortcut.

 ## Current Features
-- OTP (Press 1)
+- Timed One Time Password
-- StringStore (Press 2) (Mostly in place)
+- StringStore
   - Store any string with a name and quickly and easily copy it to your clipboard
   - Add new records, edit or delete existing records
+- New Guid Generator (Bindable to a Keyboard shortcut that populates your clipboard)

 ## Planned Features
-- New Guid Generator (Bindable to a Keyboard shortcut that populates your clipboard)
 - RSA Key Generator
 - Bind any feature to any key combination
 - Random password generator (which can automatically store in the StringStore)